Australia's Largest Specialist Personal Injury Firm

 Jai is a young man who was doing casual work as he travelled around Australia.
 He and some friends found some construction work through the hostel they were staying at, despite not having a white card or any other relevant experience.
 He and his mate were asked to move heavy timber beams from a shipping container at the top of a dangerous construction site to a different part of the site, taking the beams from pallets.
 It was a two-person job.

 The beams on the pallet were heavy – around 20kg each and almost 4 metres long, stacked high, and unsecured.
-After several days of completing the same repetitive motion without issue, Jai lifted the back of a beam from the top of a stack, and as his colleague started to move forward, the entire stack collapsed sideways, pinning Jai to the wall of the shipping container, and raining down on his head and body.
+After several days of completing the same repetitive motion without issue, Jai lifted the back of a beam from the top of a stack, and as his colleague started to move forward, the entire stack collapsed sideways, pinning Jai to the wall of the shipping container and raining down on his head and body.
 He was wracked by immediate pain shooting up his back and realised that he couldn’t feel his legs.

 As a result of his injuries, Jai, age 24, is an incomplete paraplegic and suffers from extreme pain, partial loss of function in his legs, and fractures in his spine.
-His condition has stabilised, but he still suffers lower back pain, weakness in his legs, and is prone to falls.
-He’s unable to participate in any of the sports he previously enjoyed like skiing, golf, and soccer.
+His condition has stabilised, but he still suffers from lower back pain, weakness in his legs, and is prone to falls.
+He’s unable to participate in any of the sports he previously enjoyed, like skiing, golf, and soccer.
 There’s also a significant risk of his injuries causing further problems down the track.
 The construction company said he should be assessed at 40%, but because his lawyer had taken the time to get to know Jai personally, they were able to present the best case on Jai’s behalf.
-The judge observed that Jai was an overwhelmingly positive and impressive young man whose life had been unfairly altered by the accident and she awarded him 70% of the MEC.
+The judge observed that Jai was an overwhelmingly positive and impressive young man whose life had been unfairly altered by the accident, and she awarded him 70% of the MEC.
 This amounted to $493,500 compensation for pain and suffering.
 The overall payment that Jai received was almost two million dollars.

 How do I make a pain and suffering claim?